MOROCCO – The Trip

 The medina is in the process of a complete restoration.
 Heavy plank scaffolds hold the walls apart in the places to be restored.
 Every shop has its own wooded awning and a metal door – both are being replaced with new decorative awnings and wood doors, all made of cedar.
 The trellis over the narrow lanes is replacing the scaffolds.
 The new stuff looks rather sterile.

 Tanneries.
 The tanneries are one of the city’s most iconic sights (and smells).
-Head northeast of Place as-Seffarine and take the left fork after about 50m; you’ll soon pick up the unmistakeable waft of skin and dye that will guide you into the heart of the leather district.
+Head northeast of Place as-Seffarine and take the left fork after about 50m; you’ll soon pick up the unmistakable waft of skin and dye that will guide you into the heart of the leather district.
 Hides are soaked in lye for 4-5 days to remove all the hair and wool and then dyed with natural dyes.
 Men stand in the round vats moving leather around producing every color of the rainbow.

 We saw two tanneries from the upper floors of leather stores (jackets, purses, footstools) – and then had to deal with the hard sell.

 Carpet Stores.
 One cooperative had 1300 artisans contributing carpets in every style known in Morocco.
-I don’t really like any of the styles, but for hand woven carpets, they are relatively cheap and can be shipped all over the world.
+I don’t really like any of the styles, but for hand-woven carpets, they are relatively cheap and can be shipped all over the world.
 The view from the roof over the medina was nice.
 It was next to a large reconstruction project.

 Nejjarine Museum of Wooden Arts & Crafts.
 Located in a wonderfully restored funduq (caravanserai for travelling merchants), with a host of fascinating exhibits.
 Photography is forbidden.
 The rooftop cafe has great views over the medina.